-Federal work study is a federal student aid program that provides part-time employment while you are enrolled in school to help pay your education expenses.
+Federal work study is a federal student aid program that provides part-time employment while you are enrolled in school to help pay for your education expenses.
 Federal work study may be available to United States citizens and permanent residents.
 In order to be considered for the work study program, applicants must complete the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov.
 The University of Pennsylvania institutional code is 003378.
 Students should complete the FAFSA and select the University of Pennsylvania as a recipient by February 15th.
 Students will be informed of work study eligibility in their financial aid packet from Student Financial Services.
-Notification is typically mailed in late May/early June.
+Notification is typically emailed to students over the summer.

 Please note, if students receive federally funded awards through participation in any SP2 specializations, they forfeit federal work-study eligibility.
 Students are not able to receive both a federal grant and a federal work-study award as part of their financial aid package.